pavankat/big-o-in-plain-english/README.md

 Understanding the Big O of algorithms will
 * get you into the mindset of coding for efficiency.
 Ex: "I have to change this algorithm because it's O(n!)!"
 * help you talk code to other developers.
-Ex: "Don't worry, I changed up the algorithm so it goes from O(n^2) to O(n)."
+Ex: "Don't worry, I changed up the algorithm so it not O(n^2).
+It's O(n) now."
 * help you for interviews.
 You will be able to talk about efficiency of algorithms that you white board.
 Ex: "What I just coded out is O(n^2)."

 ## Dive into O(1)